fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 ## How to Pick a Tech Project to Advance Your Career?

+I suggest that you ponder what skills you need to meet your career goals.
+In the very beginning I usually give the advice to do projects that teaches you the basics of what it means to ship an application.
+Once you know what it means to start with nothing and getting a working application to the end user, you know the basics.
+Next is understanding that there are many types of applications and ways to ship software.
+This is when you can start looking at options, look at what others are using, try things out to see how it compares to what you already know.
+There is no such thing as a perfect stack so just pick what seems to meet your needs.

+Once you know how to ship code I suggest you look at what type of career you want.
+If you are interested in technology and you want to primarily work with development, then you can keep this same strategy.
+If you want to take on leadership roles and similar, you should consider looking at taking on greater responsibility than the coding.

+TODO
 ## What Does It Feel Like to Succeed in a Technical Interview?

 ## How Do You Choose a Tech Project?